jessishakarian/hello-world/README.md

-# hello-world
+# little projects
-trying out the repository
+just some small things to try out the repository
-powered by tea and star wars